Archive for Viking Metal

 Taake Hits The Road For 20th Anniversary Tour With Helheim and Orkan

-Posted in News with tags , , , on 18th January 2013 by Nico Davidson
+Posted in News with tags , , , on 18th January 2013 by Nico Solheim-Davidson, the North Sea Poet

 Norwegian black metal titans Taake today announced the dates for the upcoming European tour which is part of the band’s 20thAnniversary celebrations.
 Supporting Taake on the tour will be Norway’s Viking metal raiding party Helheim, who themselves celebrated their own 20th Anniversary last year.
 Also on the tour will be thrashers Orkan whose line up includes members of Taake, Byfrost and Gravemachine.
 Routing for the 10 date tour as follows: